michel-kraemer/citeproc-java/using/building/index.md

 run the following command:

 {% highlight bash %}
-$ ./gradlew installApp
+$ ./gradlew installDist
 {% endhighlight %}

 The command line tool will be installed to ``citeproc-java-tool/build/install/citeproc-java-tool``.

 citeproc-java is CSL 1.0.1 compliant and *all standard tests* from the [CSL test suite](https://github.com/citation-style-language/test-suite) run successfully.
-To run the test suite on your computer execute the following command:
+To run the test suite on your computer, execute the following command:

 {% highlight bash %}
 $ ./gradlew runTestSuite
-{% endhighlight %}

-You can create a project which you can import into [Eclipse](http://www.eclipse.org) with the following command:

-{% highlight bash %}
-$ ./gradlew eclipse
 {% endhighlight %}